movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 The highest valid superblock generation is the commit point:

-1. Submit ordered data to every required mirror and wait for completion.
+1. Submit ordered data and insert its checksums, then wait for every required data mirror.
 2. Drain delayed references, update block-group accounting, and rewrite dirty root items to a fixed point.
 Include allocator change sequence in the stability check: this work can COW more trees and queue more references.